cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 </div>

-This shows a dominant diagnonal, which is what I'd expect with such a high accuracy.
-Of the early data, 280 samples are correct, while 10 are misclassified as normal.
-There is 100% accuracy at classifying failure.inner and stage2 samples, and only 1 failure.b2 sample is misclassified.
-The normal samples are overwhelmingly correctly classified, with the errors distributed over early, suspect, and one case of failure.roller.
-Overall, these results are quite consistent, with failures being identified as suspect or failures, and good behaviour being classed as early or normal.
+This shows a dominant diagonal of labels assigned correctly to samples.
+Generally speaking, there are small levels of confusion between early and normal data, with 10 early points being classed as normal, and 71 normal points classed as early.
+There is also some confusion between suspect and failure.roller samples.

+It is encouraging that there is very little confusion between the classes relating to good health and those of bad health.
+One single normal point is misclassified as a fault class, and none of the early points.
+In addition, the failure classes are only ever misclassified as other types and stages of failure, never as normal behaviour.
+There is most confusion about the suspect class, but this is understandable if we consider suspect to be a transition between good and bad health.

 ## Conclusion

-I've quite comprehensively picked and tested various parameters for training a neural network to recognise the state of health of the bearings.
-The accuracy is good, at 94.0%, but not perfect.
+I've quite comprehensively experimented with various parameters for training a neural network to recognise the state of health of the bearings.
+The accuracy is good at 94.0%, but not perfect.

 One approach to increasing this accuracy is to train other types of classifier, to see if anything performs significantly better than the ANN.
 There are lots and lots of different techniques so this is always worth investigating.

 A more engineering approach is to classify a number of sequential datapoints, and take a majority view of the likely state.
 For example, if three sequential feature vectors are classified as normal, it's highly likely the bearing is in a normal state.
 If two are classified as failure.inner and one as suspect, we can be more sure of the fault diagnosis than if we just look at one classification in isolation.
-Particular for an engineering system which changes state somewhat gradually over time, this can be an effective and simple method of increasing certainty in the result.
+Particularly for an engineering system which changes fairly gradually over time, this can be a simple but effective method of increasing certainty in the result.